Speedify was launched back in 2014 by Connectify, a Philadelphia-based company.

 Speedify prefers to use a ChaCha-based encryption but can handle AES if your device can handle it.
 ChaCha, allegedly, is much stronger and more difficult to crack than the industry standard AES-256 used by virtually all other VPNs on the market.

 By far, this is Speedify’s biggest selling point, but there are definitely issues with this, primarily because…

 DNS and IP Leak Tests: DNS Leaks Were Found… Uh-oh.

 A DNS leak is when your browsing data and habits are revealed despite being connected to a VPN service.
 This should, in theory, absolutely never happen, but it’s more common than you think.
 When we ran Speedify through several trusted VPN leakage testing services, dnsleak.com found one.
 This is troubling information that suggests that you aren’t 100% safe when using Speedify.

 What’s the point of doing things different if it’s broken?
 You don’t see NordVPN using new methods only to have things leak.
 Sorry Speedify, we know you’re trying… but you’ve got to do better!

 Speedify VPN as a Business

-We do know they are based in the US, meaning, they are under the FVEY jurisdiction.
+Connectify is based in Philadelphia, PA, which means they are under the FVEY jurisdiction.
 This fact, along with DNS leaks makes the privacy freak in us a little uncomfortable.

 So far as VPNs go, Speedify does tick quite a few boxes.
 It’s easy to use, offers military-grade encryption, customer support is fast, and there are thousands of servers to choose from, with more on the way.